-1. Regular Design Review
+Regular Design Review

-Section 17.136.040 and 17.128.070 of the City of Oakland Planning Code requires a Major Design Review for Macro Telecommunication facilities that are attached to utility poles in the RH-3 zone or that are located within one hundred (100) feet of the boundary of any residential zone.
+Sections 17.136.040 and 17.128.070 of the City of Oakland Planning Code require Major Design Review for Macro Telecommunication facilities that are attached to utility poles in the RH-4 zone or that are located within one hundred (100) feet of the boundary of any residential zone.
 The required findings for Major Design Review are listed and included in staff's evaluation as part of this report.

-2. Project Site
+Project Site